 Interested students are encouraged to stop by 208 DSC from 12:00 PM - 1:30 PM any Friday during the fall, when the Putnam Study Group meets, and try some Putnam caliber problems.

 Please contact Dr. Griff Elder for more information.

-The Calculus Bee is a contest for students currently enrolled in Calculus I at UNO.
-It takes place towards the end of each fall and spring semester.
-The Bee consists of two rounds.
-The first round is a written test open to all Calculus I student.
-The top 20 finalists from the written round will take part in the Countdown Round, a head-to-head speed round to determine UNO's top driver.
+The Calculus Bee is a contest for students currently enrolled in high school calculus.
+It takes place towards teh end of the spring semester.
+The Bee consists of three rounds.
+The first round is a written test open to all high school calculus students.
+The 30-item exam is administered in the schools then scored at UNO to determine the 100 semi-finalists.
+The semi-finalists compete in a clicker round of timed questions the day of the Bee.
+From this competition, the top 8 are selected to compete in a double-elmination head-to-head round to determine the Calculus Bee Champion.

 “Calculus: The Musical” is held in conjunction with the Calculus Bee each year.
 The “MaTheater” is a company that produces math and science musicals that are performed across the country each year.

 Calculus: The Musical! and the Calculus Bee 2019

 Eight finalists competed in the Calculus Bee in Baxter Arena at the University of Nebraska at Omaha in Omaha, Nebraska, Thursday, April 4, 2019.